 He rides his donkey up and down,

-All poems on this post: © Kostas Myrsiades
+Poetry in this post: © Kostas Myrsiades

 From: Others Must Dance for the Lord Dionysus Now